DeanLight/spannerlib/tutorials/Advanced usage.md

         node_attrs = term_graph[node_id]
         node_type = node_attrs[TYPE]

-        # in the follwing cases the input relation is the relation stored in the value attribute of the node
+        # in the following cases the input relation is the relation stored in the value attribute of the node
         if node_type in (TermNodeType.GET_REL, TermNodeType.RULE_REL, TermNodeType.GET_REL.CALC):
             relation = node_attrs[VALUE]
             # if relation has more than one free var we can't prune the project